alexmathew2009/SentimentStocks/README.md

 # Stock Prediction System

 This project is a stock price prediction system built using Long Short-Term Memory (LSTM) networks.
 The system predicts stock prices based on historical stock data and sentiment analysis from news and Twitter data.
-Initially developed as a second-year project, this system demonstrates fundamental applications of deep learning for stock prediction.
+Initially developed as a University project, this system demonstrates fundamental applications of deep learning for stock prediction.

 **Disclaimer:** This project is a prototype for educational purposes and should not be used for actual trading or financial advice.